 I received my Ph.D. in cultural and linguistic anthropology from Duke University in 1997 (after having received a graduate degree in physics from Russia).
 My interests and areas of expertise include Soviet history and the processes of post-socialist transformation in the former Soviet Union and Eastern Europe; political institutions and ideologies in Soviet and post-Soviet Russia; political philosophy and language philosophy; the interface between language/discourse and power; comparative studies of communism and capitalism anthropology of media; visual anthropology; experimental artistic scenes (especially, Russia and US); urban geography and anthropology of space.
-I am both an Associate Professor in the UC Berkeley Department of Anthropology as well as a Core Faculty member in the graduate program at the Department of Theater, Dance, and Performance Studies at UC Berkeley -- link: http://tdps.berkeley.edu/programs-courses/graduate-program/graduate-facu...
+I am both a Professor in the UC Berkeley Department of Anthropology as well as a an Affiliate Faculty member in the Department of Slavic Languages and Literatures.

 - “Lenin's Body Improves with Age" - Interview in Scientific American, 2015